ibm-cloud-docs/pattern-network-vrf-only/compute-design.md

 Some key design considerations for a proxy server include:

 -	Proxy type: Choose between a forward proxy where clients access the internet through it or a reverse proxy that sits in front of web servers for load balancing or security.
--	Protocol support: Ensure that the proxy supports the protocols that are used by the clients and the servers it communicates with (HTTP, HTTPS, FTP, and so on).
+-	Protocol support: Ensure that the proxy supports the protocols that are used by the clients and the servers it communicates with HTTP, HTTPS, FTP, and so on.
 -	Content transformation: Decide whether the proxy needs to modify content, for example, compression and encryption before sending it to clients.
 -	Caching: Determine how aggressively the proxy caches content to improve performance and reduce bandwidth usage.
 -	Security: Consider features like access control, encryption (SSL/TLS), and content filtering to protect your network.